Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Solution**: Add the `--serialize-image-pulls=false` parameter to kubelet to use parallel image pulls.
 **Note**: It is recommended not to change the default value (--serialize-image-pulls=true) on nodes that run docker daemon with version < 1.9 or an aufs storage backend.

-## No Pod-to-Pod Traffic for Some Nodes with more than one network interface
+## No Pod-to-Pod Traffic for Some Nodes with More Than One Network Interface

 **Symptoms**: There is no traffic between pods located at different nodes.
 There is more than 1 permanent network interface at the nodes.

 **Root cause**: Not all Calico BGP sessions between nodes are established due to incorrect network interface choice.

-**Solution**: By default, Calico uses a `first-found` method, that takes the first valid IP address on the first interface to route the traffic between nodes.
+**Solution**: By default, Calico uses a `first-found` method that takes the first valid IP address on the first interface to route the traffic between nodes.
 This is fine for nodes with only one Ethernet interface, but it can work improperly in case of multiple interfaces.
 To avoid issues with routing between different network segments, it is necessary to set a proper interface in Calico's `IP_AUTODETECTION_METHOD` variable, for example:
 ```
 plugins: